 There is no doubt; this step requires a big mindset shift.
 I have spoken to many leaders who are hesitant, even afraid, to demand more of their staff, “Because they are already working hard.”
 You may be of the same mindset.
 “How can I lose weight when I am working so hard?”

-It is a well known fact that lifestyle is responsible for most of the health challenges we face, yet, there is little resolve and low expectations to actually make a difference in the risk factors related to being overweight.
+It is a well known fact that lifestyle is responsible for most of the health challenges we face, yet, there is little resolve to change.
+Low expectations for your health contributes to the problem.
 Blood pressure, heart function, diabetes, osteoporosis and many other symptoms can be cured with lifestyle changes.